Cyclopropinon/PixelSortierer/README.md

 # PixelSortierer
-small app to sort pixels in images (and ggf. do cool animations)
+small app to sort pixels in images and ggf. do cool animations (planned)